Coronavirus Pandemic Panic Buying

 Fresh food hardest to buy in the Philippines

-Those living in the Philippines have had the most difficulty buying fresh food, with 27% reporting they’ve been unable to buy fresh food in the last month.
+Those living in the Philippines had the most difficulty buying fresh food, with 27% reporting they’ve been unable to make a fresh food purchase in the last month.
 South Africans were the next most likely to report being unable to buy fresh food (21%), followed by North Americans (18% for Canadians and 17% for Americans).

 |Country||% Unable to Buy Fresh Food|